 Some of the best camping memories are made with the simplest of traditions, and gathering everyone around the picnic table or fire ring for a friendly game of chance or skill is one of those times.
 Family game night is one of the best ways to wind down after a day of outdoor adventure.
 A simple card or dice game can be the perfect boredom buster on long drives and a cozy interlude when the weather keeps you inside.

 Whether you’re staying in your own tent or RV, you’ve set up home base in a Deluxe or Camping Cabin, or you’re glamping in a KOA yurt or tree house, you need games that pack well, don’t take up much space, set up easily, and keep everyone in your group entertained.
 Give these fun, road-tested options a try during your next KOA camping getaway.

 Test your focus and perception by picking out matching pairs in a packable canister of 55 cards that are simply illustrated for young players, but have subtle differences that test your powers of observation.

 Keep your passengers busy on long drives with a scavenger hunt for 54 things you’re likely to see along the highway.
 Take turns drawing cards and matching the drawing on the card (like a yellow car or a restaurant) to what you see along your route.
 You can’t discard your card until you’ve found a match.
-The first one to discard all their cards wins.
+The first person to discard all their cards wins.
 Extend the game with expansion packs for smells (like a skunk) and sounds (like a siren) that you find along the way.